jboga/CarRaceDashboard/README.rst

 For the purpose of the demonstration the application is divided is two parts:

 - The Real Time Dashboard itself
-- The car race simulation that aims to be as realistic has possible.
+- The car race simulation that aims to be as realistic has possible while remaining simple.

 Benefits and drawback
 ~~~~~~~~~~~~~~~~~~~~